yewstack/yew/docs/getting-started/project-setup/README.md

 Both a library and CLI tool and is also developed by the Rust / Wasm Working Group.
 It is a low level tool \(used internally by `wasm-pack`\) which facilitates JS / WebAssembly interoperability.
-We don't recommend using `wasm-bindgen`directly because it requires hand-writing some JavaScript to bootstrap you WebAssembly binary.
+We don't recommend using `wasm-bindgen`directly because it requires hand-writing some JavaScript to bootstrap your WebAssembly binary.
 However, it is possible and more info can be found on the [**`wasm-bindgen` guide**](https://rustwasm.github.io/docs/wasm-bindgen/).

 {% page-ref page="using-wasm-bindgen.md" %}